 The temporary hunter education exemption permit allows a person to hunt for one year without first completing a hunter education course.
 The permit will be available online for a $5 fee and is available to both Kentucky residents and nonresidents.

 Kentucky’s hunter education law requires all license-required hunters born on or after January 1, 1975, to pass a hunter education course and carry the course completion card when hunting.
 However, hunters who have the new permit will be exempt from this law for one year from the date of purchase.
-“We made the permit effective for 12 months from the date of purchase, to give hunters an opportunity to try all the hunting opportunities Kentucky has to offer,” Balda said.

 Hunters who carry the permit must be accompanied by a properly licensed adult hunter at least 18 years old who meets the hunter education requirement.
 The adult must remain in a position to take immediate control of the exempted hunter’s bow or firearm while hunting.
 Adult supervision is also required for all hunters under the age of 10, and for all firearm deer, elk and turkey hunters 15 and younger.

 Children don’t have to take the course until they turn 12 years old.
 Children cannot take the hunter education test until they turn 9.
-During the three-year window between ages nine and 12, kids have many opportunities to take a course.
+During the three-year window between ages 9 and 12, children have many opportunities to take a course.
 More than 300 hunter education courses are scheduled throughout Kentucky each year.